innate-creative/posture-hq-final/_posts/2017-05-20-intermittent-fasting.md

 Enter weight gain.

 During intermittent fasting we do not have high levels of blood glucose circulating around our bodies because there is no glucose coming in.
-As a result, there is no need for the pancreas to secret insulin.
+As a result, there is no need for the pancreas to secrete insulin.
 When insulin levels are low, the body can then mobilise fat cells to be used as energy.

 A simple way to think about insulin is this, when it is circulating in our system in high quantities, after for example a high carbohydrate meal, we are in fat STORING mode.
 When it is at a low level, during a fasted state, we are in fat BURNING mode.